Himanshu25102005/Punar-Pustak/README.md

 ## 🙏 Acknowledgements

-- Special thanks to all the open-source libraries and tools that made this project possible
+- Special thanks to all the open-source libraries and tools that made this project possible.
 - Gratitude to the web development community for their invaluable resources and tutorials.
 - Appreciation to friends and mentors who provided feedback during the development process.